 Welcome to the Autumn term.
-For the first four weeks back at school, we will be operating a curriculum recovery project.
-The purpose of this is to settle the children back at school happily into their new classes after such a long period away and also to assess where the children are, make sure that the curriculum from the summer term is consolidated and to establish which areas will need more work as we move forward into the new academic year.
+For the first two weeks back at school, we will be operating a whole school project.
+The purpose of this is to settle the children back at school happily into their new classes and for the teachers to get to know the children before they begin their year group curriculum.
 Music, PE and Spanish will continue as normal.
-After our Inset day on 5th October, you will receive the usual curriculum letter for what each year group will be learning for the rest of the term.
+After our Inset day on 20th September, you will receive the usual curriculum letter for what each year group will be learning for the rest of the term.